Electric Vehicle Benefits and Considerations

-Hybrid and plug-in electric vehicles can help increase energy security, improve fuel economy, lower fuel costs, and reduce emissions.
+All forms of electric vehicles (EVs) can help improve fuel economy, lower fuel costs, and reduce emissions.

-Using hybrid and plug-in electric vehicles instead of conventional vehicles can help reduce U.S. reliance on imported petroleum and increase energy security.
-Hybrid electric vehicles (HEVs) typically use less fuel than similar conventional vehicles, because they employ electric-drive technologies to boost efficiency.
-Plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles (EVs) are both capable of using off-board sources of electricity, and almost all U.S. electricity is produced from domestic coal, nuclear energy, natural gas, and renewable resources.
+Hybrid electric vehicles (HEVs) typically use less fuel than similar conventional vehicles because they employ electric-drive technologies to boost vehicle efficiency through regenerative braking—recapturing energy otherwise lost during braking.
+Plug-in hybrid electric vehicles (PHEVs) and all-electric vehicles, also referred to as battery electric vehicles (BEVs), are both capable of being powered solely by electricity, which is produced in the United States from natural gas, coal, nuclear energy, wind energy, hydropower, and solar energy.

-PHEVs and EVs can reduce fuel costs dramatically because of the low cost of electricity relative to conventional fuel.
-Because they rely in whole or part on electric power, their fuel economy is measured differently than in conventional vehicles.
-Miles per gallon of gasoline equivalent (mpge) and kilowatt-hours (kWh) per 100 miles are common metrics.
-Depending on how they're driven, today's light-duty EVs (or PHEVs in electric mode) can exceed 100 mpge and can achieve 30-40 kWh per 100 miles.
+Electric vehicles can reduce fuel costs dramatically because of the high efficiency of electric-drive components.
+Because all-electric vehicles and PHEVs rely in whole or part on electric power, their fuel economy is measured differently than that of conventional vehicles.
+Miles per gallon of gasoline equivalent (MPGe) and kilowatt-hours (kWh) per 100 miles are common metrics.
+Depending on how they are driven, today's light-duty all-electric vehicles (or PHEVs in electric mode) can exceed 130 MPGe and can drive 100 miles consuming only 25–40 kWh.

-The fuel economy of medium- and heavy-duty PHEVs and EVs is highly dependent on the load carried and the duty cycle, but they can maintain a strong fuel-cost advantage over their conventional counterparts as well.
+The fuel economy of medium- and heavy-duty all-electric vehicles and PHEVs is highly dependent on the load carried and the duty cycle, but in the right applications, all-electric vehicles maintain a strong fuel-to-cost advantage over their conventional counterparts.

-Public charging stations are not as ubiquitous as gas stations, but charging equipment manufacturers, automakers, utilities, Clean Cities coalitions, municipalities, and government agencies are establishing a rapidly expanding network of charging infrastructure.
-The number of publicly accessible charging units surpassed 7,000 in 2012.
-See a map of infrastructure deployment projects in the U.S. or search for electric charging stations near you.
+Public charging stations are not as ubiquitous as gas stations.
+Charging equipment manufacturers, automakers, utilities, Clean Cities coalitions, states, municipalities, and government agencies are rapidly establishing a national network of public charging stations.
+The number of publicly accessible charging stations in the United States reached more than 53,000 in 2023, offering more than 137,000 charging ports, according to the Alternative Fueling Station Locator.
+Search for electric charging stations near you.

-Hybrid and plug-in electric vehicles can have significant emissions benefits over conventional vehicles.
+Electric and hybrid vehicles can have significant emissions benefits over conventional vehicles.
+All-electric vehicles produce zero tailpipe emissions, and PHEVs produce no tailpipe emissions when operating in all-electric mode.
 HEV emissions benefits vary by vehicle model and type of hybrid power system.
-EVs produce zero tailpipe emissions, and PHEVs produce no tailpipe emissions when in all-electric mode.

-The life cycle emissions of an EV or PHEV depend on the sources of electricity used to charge it, which vary by region.
-In geographic areas that use relatively low-polluting energy sources for electricity production, plug-in vehicles typically have a life cycle emissions advantage over similar conventional vehicles running on gasoline or diesel.
-In regions that depend heavily on conventional fossil fuels for electricity generation, PHEVs and EVs may not demonstrate a life cycle emissions benefit.
-Use the Vehicle Cost Calculator to compare life cycle emissions of individual vehicle models in a given location.
+The life cycle emissions of an electric vehicle depend on the source of the electricity used to charge it, which varies by region.
+In geographic areas that use relatively low-polluting energy sources for electricity production, electric vehicles typically have a life cycle emissions advantage over similar conventional vehicles running on gasoline or diesel.
+In regions that depend heavily on conventional electricity generation, electric vehicles may not demonstrate a strong life cycle emissions benefit.
+Use the Electricity Sources and Emissions Tool to compare fuel-cycle emissions by vehicle type and state.

-Like the engines in conventional vehicles, the advanced batteries in plug-in electric vehicles are designed for extended life but will wear out eventually.
-Several manufacturers of plug-in vehicles are offering 8-year/100,000 mile battery warranties.
 Check with your dealer for model-specific information about battery life and warranties.
-Although manufacturers have not published pricing for replacement batteries, if the batteries need to be replaced outside the warranty, it is expected to be a significant expense.
-Battery prices are expected to decline as battery technologies improve and production volumes increase.
+Although manufacturers have not published pricing for replacement batteries, some are offering extended warranty programs with monthly fees.
+If the batteries need to be replaced outside the warranty, it may be a significant expense.
+Battery prices are expected to continue declining as battery technologies improve and production volumes increase.